Updated: Jan 31

-The LRT was full when I boarded and I was left with no other option but to stand.
+The LRT was full when I boarded, and she left me with no other option but to stand.
 Slowly, as passengers alighted, I found myself a seat, silently celebrating my stroke of good luck.
 Not long after, I realized a cold gust of air blowing right down on me.
 Brrr...
 It was uncomfortably cold.
 I made a friendly remark to the passenger next to me as I tried to figure out where the cold air was coming from.
 She nodded in agreement.
 We both felt like frozen meat!

 As a coach, I have seen how the coaching process has accelerated the positive impact on many.
 Everyone needs a coach.
 It maximizes your potential from good to great!

-I am #CoachWendyWong, passionate about helping talents optimize potential by building leadership skills through coaching and training.
+I am #CoachWendyWong, passionate about helping talents optimize potential by building leadership skills creatively through coaching and training in Asia.
+Here's more about what I do: https://www.petadiri.com/